syncfusion-content/xamarin.ios-docs/xamarin-ios/SfCircularGauge/Getting-Started.md

 ### Initialize the CircularGauge

-Create a CircularGauge object in the View Controller and add CircularGauge as subview.
+Create a Circular Gauge object in the View Controller and add Circular Gauge as subview.
-You can create a CircularGauge object by using the following code example.
+You can create a Circular Gauge object by using the following code example.

 {% highlight C# %}
 [C#]